fedora-infra/fedmsg/README.rst

 fedmsg aims to make it easy to connect services together using ZeroMQ publishers and subscribers.

+Note that this library is deprecated in favor of https://github.com/fedora-infra/fedora-messaging

 Check out the `documentation <https://fedmsg.readthedocs.io/en/stable/>`_ for installation and configuration instructions.